-Our team includes genetic counselors, APRNs, a genetic nutritionist, and a newborn screen nurse.
-We frequently collaborate with pediatric and adult specialists in cardiology, neurology, surgery, dermatology, renovascular disease, orthopaedics, ophthalmology, and oncology.
-We also work closely with colleagues at Yale’s Cardiovascular Genetics Program, neurogenetics section, maternal-fetal medicine section, fertility center, and Smilow Cancer Genetics and Prevention Program.
+Our team includes physician medical geneticists, genetic counselors, APRNs, metabolic nutritionists, and social workers.
+We frequently collaborate with pediatric and adult specialists in cardiology, neurology, obstetrics, gynecology, surgery, dermatology, nephrology, orthopaedics, ophthalmology, and oncology.
+We collaborate closely in multidisciplinary clinics with colleagues in cardiology, neurology, endocrine, orthopaedics, ENT, urology, gynecology, and maternal-fetal medicine, as well as with those in the Fertility Center and the Smilow Cancer Genetics and Prevention Program.

 Yale scientists were first to perform a clinical diagnosis by genome-scale DNA sequencing.
 They are now using this technology to identify genetic disease in undiagnosed patients, as well as pinpoint the causes of some cancers.